-The triggering age at which you must begin taking distributions under traditional Individual Retirement Annuities, qualified plans and Tax-Sheltered Annuities change periodically.
+The age requirements for beginning distributions under qualified plans and Tax-Sheltered Annuities change periodically.
 See below for a list of past age requirements and planned future changes to age requirements for beginning these required minimum distributions.

-- If you reached the age of 701⁄2 before January 1, 2020, distributions were required to begin in the calendar year in which you attained age 701⁄2. - If you reached the age of 72 before January 1, 2023, distributions were required to begin in the calendar year in which you attained age 72. - If you will reach age 73 after January 1, 2033, distributions will be required to begin in the calendar year in which you attain age 75.
+• If you reached the age of 701⁄2 before January 1, 2020, distributions under qualified plans and Tax-Sheltered Annuities were required to begin by the later of the calendar year in which you attained age 701⁄2 or the calendar year in which you retired.

+- If you reached the age of 72 before January 1, 2023, distributions under qualified plans and Tax-Sheltered Annuities were required to begin by the later of the calendar year in which you attained age 72 or the calendar year in which you retired. - If you will reach age 73 after January 1, 2033, distributions under qualified plans and Tax-Sheltered Annuities will be required to begin by the later of the calendar year in which you attain age 75 or the calendar year in which you retire.